wlav/cppyy/doc/source/index.rst

 cppyy: Automatic Python-C++ bindings
 ====================================

-cppyy is an automatic Python-C++ bindings generator, for calling C++ from Python and Python from C++, designed for large scale programs in high performance computing that use modern C++, fully including the latest standard, C++17.
+cppyy is an automatic, run-time, Python-C++ bindings generator, for calling C++ from Python and Python from C++.
+Run-time generation enables detailed specialization for higher performance, lazy loading for reduced memory use in large scale projects, Python-side cross-inheritance and callbacks for working with C++ frameworks, run-time template instantiation, automatic object downcasting, exception mapping, and interactive exploration of C++ libraries. cppyy delivers this without any language extensions, intermediate languages, or the need for boiler-plate hand-written code.
-Design and performance are described in this `PyHPC paper`_, albeit that the CPython/cppyy performance has been vastly improved since.
+For design and performance, see this `PyHPC paper`_, albeit that the CPython/cppyy performance has been vastly improved since.

-cppyy is based on `Cling`_, the C++ interpreter, to match Python's dynamism and interactivity.
+cppyy is based on `Cling`_, the C++ interpreter, to match Python's dynamism, interactivity, and run-time behavior.
 Consider this session, showing dynamic, interactive, mixing of C++ and Python features (more examples are in the `tutorial`_):